AliEmad2002/STM32_Oscilloscope/README.md

 https://user-images.githubusercontent.com/99054912/218280302-0e1fd5a7-b59d-487b-b7cb-dc946272d8b8.mp4

 # Disclaimer:
-* My main focus in this project was embedded SW and HW.
+* My main focus in this project was embedded system design.
 Hence, the electronic analog circuits used are not the best for the job.
 * Any ways, most of these are not needed if the MCU to use has PGA (programmable gain amplifier), and Vref pin.
 For example STM32L476xx.
 * Thus, better sampling on channel 1 is obtained using advanced external circuitry, or using MCU like the one mentioned.